skaffolder/skaffolder-vscode-extension/README.md

 ### Create Project

+Create a new local Skaffolder project by clicking on _Create projects_.
+The button will only appear if the extension can't find an openapi.yaml file in the root of the current workspace.

 ![Create project Gif](https://raw.githubusercontent.com/skaffolder/skaffolder-vscode-extension/assets/gif/create_project.gif)

 ### Generate code

+Generate the source code of your project from the openapi.yaml file.

 ![Generate code Gif](https://raw.githubusercontent.com/skaffolder/skaffolder-vscode-extension/assets/gif/generate_code.gif)

 ### Export project

+Export your local project to Skaffolder Platform.
 Before exporting your project you need to login with your Skaffolder [account](#requirements).

 ![Export project Gif](https://raw.githubusercontent.com/skaffolder/skaffolder-vscode-extension/assets/gif/export_project.gif)

 ### Create model

-You can create a new model by clicking on the symbol `+` of a database from the TreeView of your project:
+Create a new model in the Skaffolder project by clicking on the symbol `+` of a database from the TreeView of your project:

 ![Create model gif](https://raw.githubusercontent.com/skaffolder/skaffolder-vscode-extension/assets/gif/create_model.gif)